: Azure Health Monitoring

 The Azure health monitoring daemon periodically runs checkers to determine the status of the VM-Series firewall and marks the health checker status (pass, fail, or unknown) in the log.
 Critical failures generate syslog entries.
 In the event of an unhealthy instance, the Azure scheduled event triggers any of the following remediation methods:

-• Auto-remediate for all: easier solution, results in a remediation action for only scheduled events with event type freeze, detected at runtime.
+• Auto-remediate for all: Easier solution, results in a remediation action for only scheduled events with event type freeze, detected at runtime.

 • DIY using syslog: You can decide on remediation by using syslog events and adding your own workflows to remediate the event.